Frequency Is What You Need: Considering Word Frequency When Text Masking Benefits Vision-Language Model Pre-training: Considering Word Frequency For Masking

+In the context of VLMs, the result of text masking is a string of tokens:

+where $k$ is the length of the input and is determined by the masking ratio.
+The text is then tokenized, and $k$ tokens are chosen for use in training.

+\textbf{Truncation Masking:} In truncation masking, the first $k$ tokens in text $T$ are used as the input.

-\textbf{Random Masking:} In the random text masking strategy, the function $f$ operates to randomly select words from the text $T_i$.
-Each word $w_i$ has an equal probability of being masked, independently of its position or frequency in the text.
+\textbf{Random Masking:} In random text masking, the function $f$ operates to randomly select tokens from the text $T$.
+Each token $t_i$ has an equal probability of being masked, independently of its position or frequency in the text.

-\textbf{Truncation Masking:} In truncation masking, the function $f$ reduces the text by masking words from the end part of the text.
-The number of text tokens retained depends on the input length of the text encoder.

-\textbf{Block Masking:} Block masking is similar to truncation masking but starts at a random index within the text.
-If the text tokens are longer than the input tokens, we choose a random starting index $j$ that is less than the length of the text tokens minus the length of the input tokens $k$.
+\textbf{Block Masking:} Block masking is similar to truncation masking but starts at a random token index $j$ within the text $T$.
+If $T$ contains more tokens than there are input tokens, we choose a random starting index $j$ that is less than the number of the text tokens minus the number of the input tokens $k$.

-\textbf{Syntax Masking:} To implement syntax masking~\cite{li2023clipa}, each word $w_i$ in the text $ T_i $ is first tagged using a natural language processing tool like NLTK~\cite{bird2009nltk} to identify its part of speech.
+\textbf{Syntax Masking:} To implement syntax masking~\cite{li2023clipa}, each word $w_i$ in the text $T$ is first tagged using a natural language processing tool like NLTK~\cite{bird2009nltk} to identify its part of speech (POS).
 The words are then sorted according to their syntax role.
-This ordering strategy $O(w_i)$ reflects the importance of nouns, adjectives, and verbs in the text.
-Words are masked based on their assigned order, with priority given to retaining nouns, followed by adjectives, verbs, and then other parts of speech.
-This method ensures that the core semantic information of the text is less likely to be masked, especially when learning the relationship between the image and the text, as nouns are more relevant to the object of the image.
+Priority is given to nouns, followed by adjectives, verbs and then words belong to other POS categories.
+The first $k$ tokens are used as the input.

+An example that illustrates the way that the different forms of masking impact a text in the training set is provided in~\cref{fig:text_masking_case}.